Pixel

 The New Jersey State Police fatal accident report recorded 39 fatal hit-and-run crashes involving 63 vehicles in 2018.
 Tragically, the majority of those killed by hit-and-run drivers in New Jersey were unprotected pedestrians.

-While you may feel overwhelmed in the aftermath of your hit-and-run injury, don’t despair.
-New Jersey state law affords you the right to demand fair compensation for your injuries and their costs.
-At Brach Eichler Injury Lawyers, we want you to understand your legal options following a hit-and-run accident, whether the driver is caught or never found.
+While you may feel overwhelmed after your hit-and-run injury, don’t despair.
+New Jersey state law allows you to demand fair compensation for your injuries and their costs.
+Your New Jersey personal injury attorneys at Brach Eichler Injury Lawyers, we want you to understand your legal options following a hit-and-run accident, whether the driver is caught or never found.

 You can benefit from speaking with an experienced New Jersey hit-and-run accident attorney, like those at Brach Eichler Injury Lawyers Reach out to us at (973) 364-8300 to schedule a free, no-obligation consultation.
 We can review the facts of your case and explain the choices available to you.